Academic Policies Table of Contents

 Students have a duty to appear when notified of selection for service as a juror on Trial Practice or clinic trials.
 Periodic notices of selection are posted on the official Student Affairs bulletin boards.
 Unexcused failure to serve will result in loss of registration priority for all courses upon which enrollment limitations are placed, including seminars and clinical programs.
 A student who wishes to regain registration priority must perform jury service as arranged through the Trial Practice or Clinic office.

 Except as provided herein, a student who has passed a course cannot repeat it.
 A student who has failed a course may repeat it only in exceptional circumstances as permitted by the associate dean for Student Affairs.
-This rule does not apply to students who do not receive a passing grade the first time they are enrolled in Civil Procedure (LAW 5301), Constitutional Law (LAW 5501), Contracts (LAW 5000), Criminal Law (LAW 5100), Property (LAW 5400), or Torts (LAW 5700), Legal Research and Writing (LAW 5792), Appellate Advocacy (LAW 5793), Professional Responsibility (LAW 6750), or Legal Drafting (LAW 6955).
+This rule does not apply to students who do not receive a passing grade the first time they are enrolled in Civil Procedure (LAW 5301), Constitutional Law (LAW 5501), Contracts (LAW 5000), Criminal Law (LAW 5100), Property (LAW 5400), or Torts (LAW 5700), Legal Research (LAW 5803) and Legal Writing (LAW 5792), Appellate Advocacy (LAW 5793), Professional Responsibility (LAW 6750), or Legal Drafting (LAW 6955).
 These courses must be completed with a passing grade in order to graduate.
 If such students remain in good standing, they must retake such course(s) the next time they are offered.
 This rule also does not apply to Journal of Law and Public Policy (LAW 6526), Journal of Technology Law & Policy (LAW 6930), Moot Court (LAW 6951), Law Review (LAW 6950), Trial Team (LAW 6366), and International Law Journal (LAW 6949), which may be repeated for up to three credits each.

 A student who has been evaluated on at least one full semester of work (or one semester and the required first summer term for spring entrants) may withdraw or depart, retaining the right to re-enter within five years of the ending date of the last term in which the student earned credit.
 Students who wish to re-enter must obtain a re-application form from the Office of the University Registrar, 222 Criser Hall.
 After five years, unless the Dean grants an exception for special circumstances, a student who desires to return and is otherwise entitled to continue in the college must apply for admission as a beginning student or with advanced standing as appropriate.